Federal Work Study Program

 Students participating in the Federal Work Study Program need to:

 - Complete the Federal Work Study Application.
+Type the form, print it out and sign it.
+Handwritten forms are not accepted.

 - Attend a mandatory FWS Briefing session (dates to be scheduled).